markmillr/cursor-memory-servicenow/README.md

 # ServiceNow Development Memory Bank Template

-A GitHub repository template for maintaining project context and state in ServiceNow development projects when working with Cursor AI.
+A GitHub template repository for maintaining project context and state in ServiceNow development projects when working with Cursor AI.
 This template helps ServiceNow developers maintain context between AI chat sessions, especially when working across different environments (PDI, Sandbox, Dev, Test, Prod).
-You can create multiple private repositories based on this one, one for each story or spike you're working on, using GitHub's repository creation feature.
+You can create multiple private repositories from this template, one for each story or spike you're working on, using GitHub's "Use this template" feature.

 ## Example Usage